Azure/azure-quickstart-templates/quickstarts/microsoft.desktopvirtualization/azure-virtual-desktop/README.md

 ---
-description: This template allows you to create Azure Virtual Desktop resources such as host pool, application group, workspace, a test session host and its extensions with Microsoft Entra ID join.
+description: This template allows you to create Azure Virtual Desktop resources such as host pool, application group, workspace, a test session host and its extensions with Microsoft Entra ID join
 page_type: sample
 products:
 - azure